Cars of the Fifties

 Post WW2 was not a good time to offer small cars in a nation enjoying cheap gas and high speed.
 The "bigger is better" attitude prevailed through most of the 1950s.
 Although popular early-on in Europe, the Volkswagen Beetle was slow to catch on in America (551 sold in 1951).
 By 1972, the Beetle would surpass the Model-T Ford as the longest-running and most-manufactured car in history.

 Post WW2 America enjoyed a booming economy, with cheap gas and bigger and faster cars.
 During this time, car manufacturers like Crosley Motors found that American consumers had little interest in compact cars.
-However, after a mild economic recession in 1958, interest began to grow.
+However, after a mild economic recession in 1958, interest in smaller cars began to grow.

 Crosley cars did have several automotive firsts, including the first mass-market single overhead camshaft (SOHC) engine, and the first American car manufacturer to use modern disc brakes.
 Over 14 years of production, Crosley Motors sold 24,871 vehicles.